mugglim/tanstack-query-optimistic-updates/README.md

 A simple way to apply optimistic updates with TanStack Query.

-## Visit [tanstack-query-optimistic-updates](https://mugglim.github.io/tanstack-query-optimistic-updates) for docs and guide!
+## Visit [tanstack-query-optimistic-updates](https://mugglim.github.io/tanstack-query-optimistic-updates) for docs and guides!

 ## Features